tzler/server_side_psych/experiment_setup/mturk_demo/README.md

-## Integrating server side tools with a demo experiment
+## Integrating server side tools with a more practical applications: mturk data collection

-This folder contains scripts that integrate the read-write functionality from `hellow_world` within the`jsPsych_demo` framework.
+This folder contains scripts that integrate the read-write functionality from `hello_world` within the`jsPsych_demo` framework.
 Specifically, with someone logs into the experiment, the server checks whether they have completed any trials in this experiment previously; if they have, they are redirected to a "You can't continue" web page that politely explains that they cant perform this experiment again.
 If a subject _hasn't_ performed this experiment before, the experiment proceeds just like `jsPsych_demo`, saving their trial-by-trial data to the server.

 First let's go over the things thave haven't changed much between this folder and `jsPsych_demo`.
 Again, we use the [demo reaction time experiment](https://www.jspsych.org/tutorials/rt-task/) implimented in **`jsPsych`**.
 Again, you'll need to go through all the instructions that are already outlined in the `jsPsych_demo/README`.
 While the code's function is unchanged, we've made some design changes, factoring out different javascript-based functions from the the html.
 Now we have a single, simple `index.html` file that contains pointers to all the relevant code that's used for different parts of the experiment.
 That is, in addition to having an html file that pulled together `jsPsych` and `socket.io` libraries, now we've factored out